 Specific Hot Prospect Signals:

-- Add to cart without finalizing (abandoned cart)
+- Cart addition without completion (abandoned cart)

 - Repeated consultation of a specific product page